 Here, brown sugar, chocolate, and oats all work together to show off almond flour's exceptional flavor.
 Whip up a batch of these almond flour oatmeal cookies to share or hoard all to yourself.
 Hope you enjoy!

 Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
 And if you make this almond flour oatmeal cookie recipe, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Soft & Chewy Almond Flour Oatmeal Cookies